SanyamBK/MC-Project-Weather-App/README.md

 ## **4. Main Components**
 ### **Activities & ViewModel**
-- **MainActivity.kt**: Serves as the entry point for the application.
+- **MainActivity.kt**: Serves as the entry point for the application and has all the major activity fragments.
 - **WeatherViewModel.kt**: Manages API calls and UI-related data.
 - **WeatherScreen.kt**: Displays the current weather and includes the search feature.
 - **ForecastScreen.kt**: Displays the hourly and weekly weather forecast.